nuta/operating-system-in-1000-lines/website/en/10-process.md

 >
 > Here, we are implementing the switching process for the "kernel" stack.
 The stack used by applications will be allocated separately from the kernel stack.
 This will be implemented in later chapters.

-## Why Do We Reset the Stack Pointer?
+## Why do we reset the stack pointer?

 The above modification is to "not trust the stack pointer at the time of exception".
 Let's consider why we shouldn't trust it in the first place.
 In the exception handler, we need to consider the following three patterns: